thelfer/tfel/docs/web/abaqus.md

 	  all internal state variables are rotated appropriately.
 	- the corotationnal frame defined through the polar decomposition of the deformation gradient if an orientation is defined.
+  Futhermore, behaviours using the `Native` finite strain strategy (or no strategy at all) can not be ported to other solver.
+If portability is an issue, consider using one of the other finite strain strategy (see below).
-- For `Abaqus/Standard`, the usage of the `Native` finite strain strategy *without orientation* is **not** compatible with `Abaqus/Explicit` because the latter always uses a corotationnal frame to integrate the behaviour in rate-form (and not the the Jauman rate).
+- For `Abaqus/Standard`, the usage of the `Native` finite strain strategy *without orientation* is **not** compatible with `Abaqus/Explicit` because the latter always uses a corotationnal frame to integrate the behaviour in rate-form (and not the the Jauman rate as `Abaqus/Standard` without orientation).
-- For `Abaqus/Standard`, the number of field variables can not be checked.
+- For `Abaqus/Standard`, the number of field variables (corresponding to external state variables in `MFront`) can not be checked.
 - For `Abaqus/Standard`, one shall *not* combine the `MFront` orthotropy policy with the definition of an orientation.
 - For `Abaqus/Standard`, one have to use the `MFront` orthotropy